 More than 38 million people in the U.S experience migraines annually.
 Counter to common belief, a migraine is more than just a bad headache.
 It’s an extreme throbbing pain in the head, along with nausea, vomiting, and sensitivity to light and noise that can occur chronically.
 Some doctors feel that migraines are a neurological disease and others believe they are a neurological disorder or condition.

 Either way, migraines can be excruciating and disabling.
-For more information about what migraines are and how to stop them, keep reading.
+For more information about what they are and how to stop them, keep reading.

 What Causes Migraines?